 Physical Abuse in Kentucky Nursing Homes

-Louisville, KY Nursing Home Physical Abuse and Neglect AttorneyPursuant to Kentucky and federal law, nursing home residents have the right to be free from physical abuse.
+Louisville, KY, Nursing Home Abuse and Neglect AttorneyPursuant to Kentucky and federal law, residents of assisted-living facilities have the right to be free from physical abuse.
 All too often, however, our loved ones are physically abused by nursing home staff members.
 The use of physical force upon nursing home residents can lead to serious injuries.

-Because many elderly nursing home residents suffer from medical problems, they are at increased of suffering serious physical injuries resulting from physical abuse.
-For example, many elderly nursing home residents suffer from osteoporosis (thinning of bone tissue and loss of bone density), which places them at risk for suffering fractures.
-Similarly, decreased skin turgor (elasticity) places elderly or debilitated nursing home residents at risk for suffering lacerations, bruises, tears, and abrasions.
+Because many residents suffer from medical problems, they are at increased risk of suffering serious injuries from any form of physical abuse.
+For example, many residents suffer from osteoporosis (thinning of bone tissue and loss of bone density), which places them at risk for suffering fractures.
+Similarly, decreased skin turgor (elasticity) can make residents susceptible to suffering lacerations, bruises, tears, and abrasions.

-- Staff members punching, beating, slapping, pushing, or shoving residents with either a hand or object;
+- Staff members punching, beating, slapping, pushing, or shoving residents with either a hand or an object;

 - Staff members shaking, kicking, or pinching residents;